 Vulvitis is an inflammation of your vulva.
 It is not a disease or an actual condition.
 It is very common and can occur in women of all ages.
 It has many different causes, as listed below.
 It is sometimes difficult to determine the cause of the vulvitis.

 What causes vulvitis?

 Infections are caused by germs such as bacteria, viruses and fungi.
-Infections in the vagina are common and these infections can also affect your vulva.
-The following infections may occur causing vulvitis:
+Vaginal infections are common and can also affect your vulva.
+The following infections may cause vulvitis:

 - Other infections: these include scabies and pubic lice.

 Inflammation of the skin of the vulva can be due to an allergy, similar to an allergy affecting other areas of your skin.
 This is called an allergic or contact dermatitis.
 Any skin conditions that affect the skin can also affect the skin of your vulva - for example, psoriasis, lichen sclerosus or lichen planus.

 There are many different products that can cause irritation to the vulval area which then leads to vulvitis.
 Examples of these include:

 - Perfumed soaps or bubble baths.

 - Swimming pool water or hot tub water.

 Levels of the female chemical (hormone) called oestrogen are reduced during the menopause.
 Some women develop vulvitis as a result of their low oestrogen levels.
 This is usually associated with atrophic vaginitis which causes your vagina to become quite dry and sore.